Homeownership Affordability Trust Fund

 How does Homeownership Affordability Trust Fund spend its money?

 Homeownership Affordability Trust Fund directs 5% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This falls below the 65% benchmark.

 Are donations to Homeownership Affordability Trust Fund tax-deductible?